How To Pack Test Strips for Shipping

 Proper packaging isn’t just about neatness; it ensures:

-- You Get Full Payment – Boxes that arrive crushed or torn may be downgraded up to 50%.
+1. Your Shipment Is Easier to Inspect – Boxes that arrive crushed or torn may be downgraded.

-- Your Shipment Passes Inspection – Damaged or unlabeled items are automatically discarded.
+2. Your Shipment Passes Inspection – Damaged or unlabeled items may not meet the buyer’s eligibility requirements.

-- You Build Trust as a Seller – Consistent, high-quality shipments can lead to faster processing and priority handling.
+4. You Build Trust as a Seller – Consistent, high-quality shipments can lead to faster processing and support a smoother inspection process.

 Common Packaging Mistakes to Avoid